 Net patient service revenue is reported at the amount that reflects the consideration to which the Hospital expects to be entitled in exchange for providing patient care.
 These amounts are net of appropriate discounts to give recognition to differences between the Hospital's charges and reimbursement rates from third party payers.
 The Hospital is reimbursed from third party payers under various methodologies based on the level of care provided.
 Certain net revenues received are subject to audit and retroactive adjustment for which amounts are accrued on an estimated basis in the period the related services are rendered and adjusted in future periods as final settlements are determined.
-The net amounts recorded related to prior years and changes in estimates, increased the performance indicator by approximately \$6,513 and \$17,025 for the years ended December 31, 2018 and 2017, respectively.
+The net amounts recorded related to prior years and changes in estimates, decreased the performance indicator by approximately (\$217) for the year ended